BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 As you can see there are a few cases when something can go wrong and we will have to show errors for the particular step that failed.
 You can imagine how `if` structure builds up when you have more cases to handle.

 Here you can see my real code example.
-It's just `create` action from Ruby on Rails controller.
-Part of the responsibilities like `create` or `update` for customer or subscription records in Braintree payment system was extracted to service objects called with suffix `upsert`.
+It is just `create` action from Ruby on Rails controller.
+Part of the responsibilities like `create` or `update` for customer or subscription records in Braintree payment system was extracted to service objects called with suffix `Upsert`.
 Those services are responsible for the operation of `create` or `update` when the record already exists.

 {% highlight ruby %}
 # app/controllers/dashboard/billings_controller.rb